fegyi001/osmgwc/README.md

 In this tutorial the data for Hungary will be used.
 The size of this country's OSM data requires reasonable time to process.

+## Live demo

+You can check the outcome of this tutorial by clicking [here](http://188.166.116.137:8081/geoserver/gwc/demo/osm_hungary?gridSet=EPSG:23700&format=image/png).

 ## Prerequisites

 * PostgreSQL with PostGIS: